 The Kazi Kwa Vijana (KKV) programme is another programme which the government initiated to create jobs.
 The project has programmes in all constituencies and is intended to help youth and improve food security.
 This will enable the government to push development initiatives at the same time addressing unemployment.

+Finally, I urge all of us to inculcate the spirit of collaboration and partnership to give the best to our youth in order to change their status, enable them achieve their dreams, contribute to the development of our country and ultimately change the image of our country.
 Ladies and Gentlemen: I now wish to thank you all for availing yourselves for this important occasion.
 I also wish to convey my sincere appreciation to UNDP who partnered with my Ministry in coordinating the preparation of the report, the National Technical Committee which steered the preparatory process and all others who contributed in one way or another.
 This report is an important document for informing the policy formulation and planning process at national, sectoral and devolved levels.
 I urge all of you to read internalize and utilize the information therein.
 And it is now my great pleasure to launch the Sixth National Human Development Report.Thank you.................

 Caren Wakoli's Speech (Youth representative)